List of players with five or more goals in an NHL game

 Only eight players have multiple five-goal games.
 After Malone achieving the mark five times, both Wayne Gretzky and Mario Lemieux attained the mark four times, Newsy Lalonde did it three times, while four other players have had two five-goal games.
 Of the eight players with multiple five-goal games, only two have achieved the feat multiple times in a single season: Malone (3 times in 1917–18, twice in 1919–20) and Sittler (twice in 1975–76).
 Gretzky (early and late 1981) and Maurice Richard (early and late 1944) had two five-goal games in the same calendar year, across two NHL seasons.

 Ian Turnbull is the only defenseman who has scored five goals in a game, doing so in February 1977.
 Mario Lemieux is the only player in history to achieve a five-goal game by scoring in five different ways - on December 31, 1988, he scored an even-strength goal, a power-play goal, a short-handed goal, a penalty shot goal and an empty net goal against the New Jersey Devils.
 Wayne Gretzky's second five-goal game, in December 1981, also marked his achievement of the NHL's fastest 50 goals in 50 games, when he scored five goals in his 39th game of the season.

 Of the 63 five-goal games, five were playoff games.

 The Montreal Canadiens have had the highest number of players, 9, and the highest number of occurrences, 14, of a five-goal game.
 The Toronto St. Patricks/Toronto Maple Leafs are second in both categories, with 7 players scoring a five-goal game, on 9 occasions.

 Five players: Newsy Lalonde in 1919, Maurice Richard in 1944, Darryl Sittler and Reggie Leach in 1976, and Mario Lemieux in 1989 scored 5 goals in playoff games.

 Alexei Zhamnov is the only player from this list whose team eventually failed to win — the Los Angeles Kings and the Winnipeg Jets tied 7–7.
-Sergei Fedorov is the only player to score all 5 of his team's goals in a game that ended in overtime (regular season).
-Maurice Richard scored all 5 goals when the Canadiens defeated Toronto 5–1 in the 1944 playoffs.
+Sergei Fedorov (in December 1996) and Mika Zibanejad (in March 2020) are the only two players to score all five of their team's goals in a regular season game that ended in overtime.
+Maurice Richard scored all five goals when the Canadiens defeated Toronto 5–1 in the 1944 playoffs.